catalpainternational/catalpa-aihun/README.md

 # Aihun

-This is a set of fundation classes that futur Catalpa International projects will (hopefully) be built on.
+This is a set of fundation classes that future Catalpa International projects will (hopefully) be built on.

 Thanks to the magic of `djang.contrib.contenttype` and